Nirkan/OMERO-ARC-Scripts/ISATransfer/README.md

 ### About

-Transfer metadata from Investigation, Study and Assay from ARC to OMERO and OMERO to ARC.
+Transfer metadata in isa.investigation.xlsx, isa.study.xlsx and isa.assay.xlsx from ARC to OMERO and OMERO to ARC.